-July 9, 2021 — David Miliband, President and CEO of the International Rescue Committee, said, “This decision confirms the dissonance between the harsh realities of life for Syrians and the lack of action and urgency in New York.
+New York, NY, July 9, 2021 — David Miliband, President and CEO of the International Rescue Committee, said, “This vote reveals the chasm between life on the ground in Syria and decision-making in New York.
+The decision of the UNSC to ignore the clear evidence presented by the UN Secretary General on the need for more border crossings, not more of the same, will be a severe disappointment to people in need in Aleppo and in the northeast.
 The Security Council has voted to ensure cross-border aid continues to reach millions of Syrians caught in conflict in northwest Syria.
-This will save lives in northwest Syria, but it falls far short of what is needed to meet record levels of need after failing to reauthorise two critical crossings, Bab al Salam, to the northwest and Yarubiyah to the northeast and inexcusably does not give full guarantee of a 12 month duration.
+This will save lives in northwest Syria, but it falls far short of what is needed to meet record levels of need after failing to reauthorize two critical crossings, Bab al Salam, to the northwest and Yarubiyah to the northeast and inexcusably does not give full guarantee of a 12 month duration.

 “Needs have increased by 20% across Syria over the last year and up to 40% in the northeast alone.
 With this increase in need comes the need for expanded humanitarian access.
 It defies reason and principle, as needs are increasing exponentially, that the Security Council would not expand all avenues of aid access for Syrians.
 The text also puts at risk a 12 month lifespan, forcing a review after 6 months and risking Syrians’ access to life-saving support including food and shelter ahead of harsh winter months.
 A six month renewal would also prematurely cut short the COVID-19 vaccine campaign.There must be no question of renewal after 6 months